peripheryapp/periphery/README.md

 The goal of Periphery is to report instances of unused _declarations_.
 A declaration is a `class`, `struct`, `protocol`, `function`, `property`, `constructor`, `enum`, `typealias`, `associatedtype`, etc. As you'd expect, Periphery is able to identify simple unreferenced declarations, e.g a `class` that is no longer used anywhere in your codebase.

+If your project contains Interface Builder files (such as storyboards and XIBs), Periphery will take these into account when identifying unused declarations.
+However, Periphery currently only identifies unused classes.
+This limitation exists because Periphery does not yet parse Interface Builder files (see [Issue #212 on GitHub](https://github.com/peripheryapp/periphery/issues/212)).
+Due to Periphery's design principle of avoiding false positives, it is assumed that if a class is referenced in an Interface Builder file, all of its `IBOutlets` and `IBActions` are used, even if they might not be in reality.
+This approach will be revised to accurately identify unused `IBActions` and `IBOutlets` once Periphery gains the capability to parse Interface Builder files.

 Periphery can also identify more advanced instances of unused code.
 The following section explains these in detail.

 ### Function Parameters